July 2025

 Sandals or open toed shoes – Wearing these will allow air movement and help keep feet dry.
 They also expose your feet to light, which fungus cannot tolerate.
 Socks with moisture wicking material also help as well.

-If you have any questions please feel free to contact our offices located in Petaluma and Sonoma, CA .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our offices located in Petaluma and Sonoma, CA .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.